 Things To do in Bangkok

 Have you ever heard of Unicorn Cafe in Bangkok?
-It was our first time in the cafe and we met Anna Everywhere for first time.
+It was our first time in the cafe and we can recommend you as things to do in Bangkok.
+And we met Anna Everywhere for first time.
 She is one of our favorite bloggers and Instagrammers.
 We really loved the place and had so much fun with Anna.
 We shared experiences about travels, and we tried to take creative and colorful shots.
+Unicorn Cafe was one of our favorite things to do in Bangkok.

 You can rent your Unicorn onesie as costume while having your juice and waffles with ice cream.
 The place is so colorful.
 It´s really nice to take pictures.
 We loved the set up of the dishes, too.